crossbario/autobahn-python/doc/websocket/programming.rst

    import json
    payload = json.dumps(obj, ensure_ascii = False).encode('utf8')

-We are using ``ensure_ascii == False` which will allow JSON to use Unicode strings.
-We can do this since we are encoding to UTF8 anyway which can represent the full Unicode character set.
+We are using the Python standard JSON module :py:mod:`json`.

+The ``ensure_ascii == False`` option allows the JSON serializer to use Unicode strings.
+We can do this since we are encoding to UTF8 afterwards anyway.
+And UTF8 can represent the full Unicode character set.

 ----------